6 Queen Esther Characteristics We Should Be Practicing Now

 Matthew 7:12 ESV – “So whatever you wish that others would do to you, do also to them, for this is the Law and the Prophets.

-A pattern of respect for authority will cover a couple of the other Characteristics of Esther in the Bible.
+A pattern of respect for authority will cover a couple of the other essential facets of Esther in the Bible.

-Difficult Queen Esther Characteristics: Obedience, and Wisdom.
+Something difficult we can learn from Queen Esther: Obedience and Wisdom.
 Seeking wise advice – and following it, because you realize you don’t know everything.
 And aren’t in control.
 Oops, any other bubbles burst besides mine?

-If you have a middle schooler, you’ll love this contemporary retelling, that shows some really nice Queen Esther characteristics in a fun way!
+If you have a middle schooler, you’ll love this contemporary retelling, that shows some really nice Esther qualities in a fun way!

 Humility isn’t thinking less of yourself, it is thinking of yourself less.
 (Apparently not a CS Lewis quote, but maybe Rick Warren?)